scottish-government-design-system/designsystem.gov.scot/components/category-item-card/index.md

 Cards provide a way to give greater visual prominence to a category item.

+## Accessibility

+The link element should have a title attribute containing the title text of the category item.

 ## Alternative display

 The bottom border visible when hovering over or focussing on the card can be replaced with a gradient.